akshayghatiki311/notes-frontend/README.md

 1. git pull respository
 2. cd application-folder
 3. Run "npm install"
+4. Use env variables according to backend application endpoints and websocket endpoint
-4. Change the endpoint to connect to backend server in src/services/api.js according to local installation.
+5. Change the endpoint to connect to backend server in src/services/api.js according to local installation.
-5. Change the websocket endpoint in src/websocket-server.js and src/services/websocket.js files according to the websocket server configuration
+6. Change the websocket endpoint in src/websocket-server.js and src/services/websocket.js files according to the websocket server configuration
-6. Run "node src/websocket-server.js"
+7. Run "node src/websocket-server.js"
-7. Run "npm run dev"
+8. Run "npm run dev"